 Where do projects take place?

 Student teams work at the sponsor's site for the duration of the project.
 The sponsor provides necessary computer and office equipment along with security access.
 During the time of the COVID pandemic, projects are executed in both virtual and in-person formats.

 When do projects take place?

-Teams are on-site from early May through August, but preparations begin as early as October.
-Companies interested in sponsoring a Team Project should submit applications by the beginning of November.
+Teams are on-site from early May through August, but preparations begin as early as the fourth quarter of the previous year.
+Companies interested in sponsoring a Team Project should submit applications by the beginning of December for the following summer.